Generic Name: UNDECYLENIC ACID/ZINC UNDECYLENIC ACID -

 Consult your doctor before breast-feeding.

-pimple-like bumps, tenderness, or flaking of the treated skin may occur.
-If any
+Irritation or burning of the treated skin may occur.
+If

 Rheumatoid arthritis gets blamed for a lot of my aches and pains and although I know that it plays a huge part in this recent round of foot pain, I have decided to give RA a break from the constant blame and instead put the blame of my foot pain on my SHOES.